YiTingTsou/wave-data-toolbox/README.md

 ## Acknowledgements and use of AI tools

-Some text, code comments, and code suggestions were generated using AI tools and subsequently reviewed and validated by the author.
-Responsibility for the final content remains with the author.
+Parts of the codebase, including comments and documentation, were developed with the assistance of AI tools for code suggestions, debugging, and refinement.
+All generated content was reviewed and verified by the author before integration.